December 7, 2024 How to Prune a Peace Lily: A Step By Step Guide

 1. Shape Your Peace Lily

 Want your plant to grow a certain way?
-Focus on removing stems that disrupt the shape you’re aiming for.
-For example:
+If so then work on remove the stems that are getting in the way of the shape you’re aiming for.

-- If your plant is lopsided trim the denser side.
+• If your plant is lopsided trim the side where the growth is denser.

 2. Propagation Potential